exonum/exonum-doc/src/architecture/serialization.md

 these rules are implicitly inferred from the datatype declaration (e.g., via the aforementioned `encoding_struct!` macro).

-The serialization format uses *segment pointers* to serialize data which size is unknown in compile time (i.e., doesn't follow from the type specification).
+The serialization format uses _segments_ and _segment pointers_ to serialize data which size is unknown in compile time (i.e., doesn't follow from the type specification).
 The segment pointer mechanism is slightly similar to the concept of heap in [memory management](https://en.wikipedia.org/wiki/Memory_management).

 ### Validation Rules

-- Sizes of the segments must correspond to the data schema

 - Segments must not overlap